musama2019/QuesNet/README.md

 Train the model using training.py.
 Evaluate the model's performance with evaluate.py.
 Start the Flask app using python app.py and navigate to the provided URL to interact with QuesNet.

+**Achievement**

+Presented QuesNet Project at a Bootcamp:

+I had the honor of presenting the QuesNet project at a prestigious bootcamp attended by 30 participants from various industries and academic backgrounds.
+Our project underwent rigorous evaluation by industry experts and professors, where it stood out as the best among other NLP projects.
+Additionally, it was recognized as the 3rd best project overall, showcasing its excellence and innovation in the field.